-Gaggia Brera Superautomatic Espresso Machine Gaggia Brera superautomatic espresso machine is among the easiest you can use on this list.
+Gaggia Brera superautomatic espresso machine is among the easiest to operate on the list.

 The LCD with push button control is simple and user-friendly.
 It's also simple to wash because you can get quick access to the drawer for dregs, the drip tray, and the water tank in the machine.

-The Panarello Wand that is included in the machine will allow you to froth the milk until it has the perfect consistency to make your cappuccinos or lattes.
-If you decide on a drink of Americano or tea, the machine will utilize the wand to fill the cup by adding hot liquid.
+The Panarello Wand included in the machine allows you to froth the milk until it has the perfect consistency to make your cappuccinos or lattes.
+If you decide on an Americano or tea, the machine will use the wand to fill the cup by adding hot liquid.